What is the Bridge to Hope?

 Members of the Bridge to Hope Support Group believe the anonymity of our members and the need for confidentiality is to be respected at all times.
 The word, confidentiality, derives from the Latin meaning to keep faith with or to maintain “fidelity” with another person.
 In order for families to feel free to share some of the most sensitive and fragile aspects of their lives without fear of judgment, they need to trust that members of the group will protect their information.
 Only in this climate of safety can participants begin to unearth or admit the impact of addiction on their lives and the lives of their loved ones.

 Beyond Bridge to HopeSM is a monthly Bereavement Support Group for adult family members who have experienced the death of a loved one due to drug or alcohol abuse.
-Meetings are held the second Wednesday of the month from 7:00-8:30 PM in the chapel of Cumberland Woods Village, an Independent Senior Living Community in McCandless Township.
-They are facilitated by a certified grief counselor, whose specialty has been in the area of bereavement for the past 24 years, Susan Wesner RN, MSN, CS, a psychiatric clinical nurse specialist at Western Psychiatric Institute and Clinic of UPMC.
+Meetings are held the second Wednesday of the month from 7:00-8:30 PM in the Conference Center of Cumberland Woods Village, an Independent Senior Living Community in McCandless Township.
+Current Covid protocols are in place: Masks are required and temperatures are taken upon entrance.
+They are facilitated by a certified grief counselor, whose specialty has been in the area of bereavement for the past 24 years, Susan Wesner RN, MSN, CS, a retired, former psychiatric clinical nurse specialist at Western Psychiatric Institute and Clinic of UPMC.
 The meetings are free of charge.
 Beyond Bridge to Hope Bereavement Support Group is an Outreach Program of the Passavant Hospital Foundation and as such is a support organization only and does not offer medical or psychological advice.
 No registration is necessary.
 For additional information call: (412) 748-5120.